WhatTheDickens/engl340/mod-8/outcomes.md

 - Read *Walden*, "Brute Neighbors," "House-Warming," and "Former Inhabitants; and Winter Visitors."
 - Review [Attributes, Links, Images]({{ site.url }}/mod-7/attributes-links-images) in the "Internet and Web" module.
+- As you did for our 3/26 meeting, leave a comment in the margin of any part of *Walden* assigned for to3/31 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.

 ### In class

 - We'll discuss *Walden* and play with incorporating images into web pages.

-***Class work:*** *In your folder for 3-31, share your journal file for the day with notes on incorporating images into web pages.
-In addition, just as you did on 3-26, leave a comment in the margin of any part of* Walden *assigned for today that makes you curious to know more about how that passage might have changed during Thoreau's composition process.*
+***Class work:*** *In your folder for 3-31, share your journal file for the day with notes on incorporating images into web pages.*

 ## Wednesday, April 2